harness/developer-hub/docs/platform/11_Triggers/trigger-pipelines-on-new-helm-chart.md

    ![](./static/trigger-pipelines-on-new-helm-chart-06.png)

-   Go to [Helm Chart deployment tutorial](/docs/continuous-delivery/deploy-srv-diff-platforms/helm/helm-cd-quickstart) for details on adding Helm Charts to a Stage's **Service Definition**.
+   Go to [Helm Chart deployment tutorial](/docs/continuous-delivery/deploy-srv-diff-platforms/helm/helm-cd-quickstart) for details on adding Helm Charts to a stage's **Service Definition**.

 Next, let's add the Trigger.